apache/mxnet/contrib/clojure-package/examples/cnn-text-classification/README.md

 Using fastText instead of glove is fairly straightforward, as the pretrained embedding format is very similar.

-Download the wiki news 300d 1M pre-trained word vectors from the fastText [site](https://fasttext.cc/docs/en/english-vectors.html).

-Unzip the word vectors and place them in the `data/fastText` directory.
+Download the 'Simple English' pretrained wiki word vectors (text) from the fastText [site](https://fasttext.cc/docs/en/pretrained-vectors.html) and place them in the `data/fastText` directory.

-To prevent OOM errors, we will not use all the trained embeddings; instead we'll take the first 10%: `head -n 100000 wiki-news-300d-1M.vec > wiki-news-300d-100K.vec`.

 Then you can run training on a subset of examples through the repl using:
 ```